-Graduation from the Best Drug Rehabilitation program is only the first part of a lifelong path to recovery from addiction
+Graduation from an addiction treatment and rehabilitation program is only the first part of a lifelong path to recovery from addiction

 The simple truth about rehabilitation is that it is not a “cure” or a “fix” for addiction.
 Recovery from addiction is a lifelong process.
 It is a journey, not a destination.
 Rehabilitation is just one chapter in the story of life, but recovery is the rest of that story.
 Successful recovery from addiction requires daily work and effort.
 The obstacles will always pop up, and the stress of daily life will always be present.
 There is always the chance of a possible relapse if those in recovery don’t know how to hand these obstacles and stresses.
 Rehabilitation is a way to learn how to handle those stresses and face those obstacles without resorting to using drugs or alcohol.

 For many people who are on the path to recovery from addiction, relapse is an inevitable occurrence.
 This is not true for everybody, but it is certainly true in plenty of cases.
 One thing that we must remember is that relapse is not a failure.
 It isn’t the end of recovery.
 Albert Einstein once said, “You never fail until you stop trying.”
 This is especially true in cases of relapse.
 Rather than looking at relapse as an unsuccessful attempt at sobriety, it must be looked at as an opportunity to get it right the next time.
 Don’t let the thought of a possible relapse keep you from trying.